 This is actually a tricky question because so many things need to be taken into account.
 Here are some general principles:

-- Under IRC section 6501(a), the statue of limitations (SOL) for assessment of taxes expires three (3) years from the due date of the return or the date that you file, whichever is later.
+- Under IRC section 6501(a), the statute of limitations (SOL) for assessment of taxes expires three (3) years from the due date of the return or the date that you file, whichever is later.
 An extension of the due date for filing the return does not change the date the SOL starts to run.

 - If you fail to file, the statute never starts to run.
-In other words, there is no SOL and taxes can be assessed at any time.
+In other words, there is no SOL, and taxes can be assessed at any time.

 - If you file a false or fraudulent return or are willfully attempting to evade tax, the statute also doesn’t run.
 In these cases, the tax may be assessed or collected at any time.

 - If you substantially understate your gross income (more than 25%), the SOL is extended to six (6) years.

 - With respect to collections, the IRS generally has ten (10) years after the date of the assessment of tax or levy to collect.
 That applies to assessments made after November 5, 1990.
 For some of the years you’ve referenced, it’s a bit more complicated because the laws are different for those pre-November 5, 1990 years.